CEO Emeritus and Chairman of the Board

-Ed Black has been President & CEO of the Computer & Communications Industry Association (CCIA) since 1995.
-His overall responsibility for the association includes leading its efforts on a wide range of policy matters relevant to CCIA and its member companies.
-He specializes in international trade, competition policy and intellectual property matters and has been extensively involved in issues including e-commerce, privacy, security, open standards, federal procurement and telecommunications policy.
-Black previously served for nearly a decade as CCIA’s Vice-President and General Counsel.
-Black is past Chairman of the State Department’s Advisory Committee on International Communications & Information Policy and past President of the Washington International Trade Association & Foundation and Chairman of the Pro-Trade Group.
-He serves on the board of directors of the Interoperability Clearing House (ICH), and is a member of various bar and technology policy organizations, including past Chairman of the American Intellectual Property Law Association’s Subcommittee on Export Controls, and the Advisory Board for BNA’s Electronic Information Policy and Law Report.
-He is active politically at the local, state and national levels.
+Mr. Black previously served for nearly a decade as CCIA’s Vice-President and General Counsel.
+He is past Chairman of the State Department’s Advisory Committee on International Communications & Information Policy, past President of the Washington International Trade Association & Foundation.
+He serves on the advisory board for the American Antitrust Institute, and has served as a member of various bar and technology policy organizations, including past Chairman of the American Intellectual Property Law Association’s Subcommittee on Export Controls, and the Advisory Board for BNA’s Electronic Information Policy and Law Report.

 Prior to joining CCIA he served in Congress as Legislative Director and Administrative Assistant for Reps.
 Stokes and LaFalce respectively, and had direct political campaign management experience at the mayoral, congressional district and presidential levels.
 In the Executive Branch he served as a senior congressional liaison in the immediate office of several Secretaries of State and Commerce [Kissinger, Vance, Kreps, Klutznik, Baldridge].
 Mr. Black subsequently practiced law in the private sector, where he represented high-tech companies and associations.